Herbert E. Dregalla, Jr., Ph.D

 Associate Dean for Students and Curriculum, College of Liberal Arts

 163 Millett Hall

-Dr. Herbert E. Dregalla, Jr., is the Interim Chair of the Wright State University Department of Theatre, Dance and Motion Pictures.
-He also is the Associate Dean for Students and Curriculum in the College of Liberal Arts.
+Dr. Herbert E. Dregalla, Jr., is the Associate Dean for Students and Curriculum in the College of Liberal Arts.
 Dr. Dregalla has a broad background of training and experience in instrumental music and music education.
 A native of Cleveland, Ohio, Dr. Dregalla taught in Ohio, New York, Tennessee, and Nebraska before becoming Professor and Chair of the Department of Music at Wright State University in 1998.